Borodin-Kostochka conjecture for a family of $P_6$-free graphs: Notations and preliminary results

 \begin{lemma}{\em\cite{C76,CLR22,K80}} Let $\cal{G}$ be a hereditary class of graphs.
 If the Borodin-Kostochka conjecture is false for some $G\in \cal{G}$, then it is false for some $G\in \cal{G}$ with $\Delta(G)=9$. \end{lemma}

 \begin{lemma}{\em \cite{GP21}} If $G$ is a minimal counterexample for the Borodin-Kostochka conjecture with $\Delta(G)=9$, then $G$ is vertex-critical. \end{lemma}

-By Lemma \ref{kc}, we can always assume that $\Delta(G)=9$ for every graph $G$ in this note.
-By Lemma \ref{GP}, we may treat each minimal counterexample for the Borodin-Kostochka conjecture with $\Delta(G)=9$ as a vertex-critical graph.
+According to Lemma \ref{kc}, we can always assume that \(\Delta(G) = 9\) for every graph \(G\) discussed in this paper.
+Furthermore, by Lemma \ref{GP}, we can consider each minimal counterexample to the Borodin-Kostochka conjecture with \(\Delta(G) = 9\) as a vertex-critical graph.

-Let $C$ be some coloring of $G$ and if $u\in V(G)$ is colored $m$ in $C$, then $u$ is called a {\em $m$-vertex}.
-If $N(u)$ has a unique $r$-vertex say $v$, then $r$ is called a {\em unique color} of $u$, $v$ is called a unique $r$-vertex of $u$ and if $N(u)$ has more than one $r$-vertex, then $r$ is called a {\em repeat color} of $u$.
-If the chromatic number of $N(u)$ is less than the size of $C$, then we call $u$ has a {\em missing color}.
-Furthermore, for two distinct colors $i,j\in C$ and two distinct vertices $x,y\in V(G)$, an $xy$-path is called an $(i,j)$-$xy$-{\em path} if all its vertices are colored $i$ and $j$ alternatively.
+Let $C$ be some coloring of $G$.
+If $u\in V(G)$ is colored $m$ in $C$, then $u$ is called an {\em $m$-vertex}.
+If $v\in N(u)$ is a $r$-vertex, then we call $v$ is a $r$-vertex of $u$.
+Particularly, if $v$ is the unique $r$-vertex in $N(u)$, then $r$ is called a {\em unique color} of $u$, $v$ is called a unique $r$-vertex of $u$ and if $N(u)$ has more than one $r$-vertex, then $r$ is called a {\em repeat color} of $u$.
+If the number of colors in the coloring of $N(u)$ is smaller than the number of colors in $C$, we refer to $u$ as having a {\em missing color}.

+Furthermore, for two distinct colors $i$ and $j$ in $C$, and two distinct vertices $x$ and $y$ in $V(G)$, an $xy$-path is referred to as an $(i,j)$-$xy$-{\em path} if all its vertices are colored alternately with $i$ and $j$.